A Guide to Know About the Types of Color Palette and Creating a UI Color Palette for Best Results

 Let's know some of the features;

-- Collaboration at its Finest: Creating a design with collective intelligence not only reduces the time but also helps expand the horizon of creativity.
+- Collaboration at its Finest: Creating a design with collective intelligence reduces time and helps expand the horizon of creativity.
 Apart from this, you will have new ideas from the entire team to create a relevant UI color palette.

 - Create Vector Graphics Like Never Before: Mockitt Design gives you the power to build creative and smooth images, graphics, and design UI components.
 Within vector drawings, you can also create designs with bezier curves and boolean techniques.